The Assassination Of The Emperor Commodus (The Play)

 LAETUS.

-I have offered him a higher position in the Senate, with the capacity of more senior magistracies.
+I have offered him a higher position in the Senate, with the capacity for more senior magistracies.

 PERTINAX.

-Thou knowest that he shalt not be content with that only.
+Thou knowest he shall not be content with that alone.

 LAETUS.

-I am aware of that prefect.
-That is the reason why, we shall have Quirinus murdered.
-Eclectus shall find someone to murder him.
+I am aware of that, Prefect.
+That is why we shall have Quirinus murdered.
+Eclectus shall find someone to carry out the deed.

 PERTINAX.

-This is the sensible thing to do, since we cannot allow any indiscretions.
-Once I am in absolute power of the Empire.
-I shall strip the Senate of their power and influence over Rome, reducing them to administrative duties.
+This is the sensible course—for we cannot afford indiscretions.
+Once I am in absolute power over the Empire, I shall strip the Senate of its authority and influence over Rome, reducing it to administrative duties alone.
 I was once a member of the Roman Senate and know them well.
-I shall institute several reform measures also, so that the people of Rome know of my willing intent to restore honour to the empire.
+I shall institute several reform measures also, that the people of Rome may know of my willing intent to restore honour to the Empire.

 LAETUS.